My Review of National Geographic-Lindblad Expeditions Voyage Through Scotland’s Wild Isles

 From Linz, guests could explore locally or take a day trip to Salzburg.
 We chose to stay in Linz, and on Christmas Day it felt exactly right.
 Linz is very walkable, and I’d recommend seeing the New Cathedral.
 But our most memorable moment came somewhere much smaller.

 We wandered into the Ursuline Catholic Church (Ursulinenkirche), a beautiful 18th-century Baroque church.
 We ended up staying for the Christmas Day service, and it was genuinely magical.
-The organ filling the church, choir singing, candlelight flickering, locals quietly gathering — authentic, emotional, and incredibly moving.
-One of those unexpected travel moments you could never plan.
+The organ filling the church, choir singing, candlelight flickering, locals quietly gathering.
+It was authentic, emotional, incredibly moving, and was just one of those unexpected travel moments you could never plan.

 Back on board, the day took on a festive feel.
 The ship was beautifully decorated, and the crew created a proper Christmas atmosphere.
 We enjoyed a Christmas gala dinner with all the trimmings (with an Austrian twist!), a visit from Santa, and an evening of music and dancing.